arjun6736/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai

-Hy this is simple tic tac toe ai project
+Hi this is a simple tic tac toe project
-Iam trying to add a play with friend option any one can contribute code and correct the code or use the code in your project
+I am trying to add a 'play with friend' option
+Anyone can contribute code, fix code, and use code in your project

 thankyou